Lorraine Kuhler

-Lorraine Kuhler (born 1990) is an English international lawn and indoor bowler.
+Lorraine Kuhler (born 7 June 1990) is an English international lawn and indoor bowler.

 Bowls career

+Kuhler took up bowls at the age of 11 at her parents' club in Brighton.
 Kuhler is a National triples champion (2014) and three times winner of the National Junior Pairs at the Bowls England National Championships when bowling for Worthing Pavilion and Sussex.
 In 2011, she won two medals at the European Bowls Championships in Portugal.

-In 2019, she won the gold medal at the Atlantic Bowls Championships and in 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2019, she won the gold medal at the Atlantic Bowls Championships and in 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+In 2022, she won triples silver and fours bronze at the European Bowls Championships.

+In 2023, she was selected as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the gold medal defeating Australia in the final.

+In 2024, Kuhler won the national pairs bowling with her close friend Katherine Hawes-Watts for the Oxford City & County BC at the 2024 Bowls England National Finals.